MattBubernak/4828_HW03_F15/Questions.md

     }
 ```

 Adding `synchronized` keyword on the 'ProductionLine.java' file does not address the issue of race condition around the creation of new products that get added to the queue.
-To illustrate the race condition, let's take a look at the following output obtained when running the broken 2 program.
+To illustrate the race condition, consider the following output obtained when running the broken2 program.

 Output excerpt:
 ```